 What is leaving holes in my roses?
 Rose Slug

 Do you see window pane-type holes or complete holes in your rose leaves and no bugs?
 The problem is rose slugs.
-Rose slugs are tiny and the same color as the leaf.
+A rose slug is tiny and the same color as a leaf.
 They feed on the underside of rose leaves.

 What are rose slugs?

-Rose slugs are not slugs.
-They are part of the sawfly family with an early appearance of a minuscule caterpillar.
+They are not slugs.
+They are part of the sawfly family, with an early appearance of a minuscule caterpillar.
 The young larvae create large holes in rose leaves’ underside to total leaf skeletonization as they mature.
 While their damage may hurt the rose’s appearance, it rarely affects the plant’s overall health.

 How do you treat rose slug?

 There may be several generations of rose slugs, so be consistent with treatment.